| |

 the time.
 I also discovered that even the best professional loudspeaker

-designers had unanswered questions and that I was not alone in that.
+designers had unanswered questions and that I was not alone in my search.
 My

 education in electrical engineering, my work in electronic test